ankane/production_rails/README.md

 ## Security

 Everyone writing code must be responsible for security.
-[Best practices](https://github.com/ankane/secure_rails)
+See [best practices](https://github.com/ankane/secure_rails) and [how to secure sensitive data](https://ankane.org/sensitive-data-rails).

 ## Errors